nub-atur/Xbee-gateway/README.md

 # XBee-Gateway-project

-In this repository, I develop a gateway for two microcontrollers using XBee protocol.
+In this repository, I make a communication between two microcontrollers using XBee protocol, then sending frames to your phone through Bluetooth Low Energy (BLE).

 ![image](https://github.com/nub-atur/simple-xbee-gateway/assets/136115054/38464109-f88d-4a5b-aa67-736b78088385)